My fave new blog tells backstage stories

 As a blogger, Ken is conversational and funny, just like he is in person.
 His stories about what the Kodo Drummers wrote on the wall backstage at the Paramount, Kathy Griffin’s response to Dan Rather’s famous “Courage” sign-off, and Patrick Cassidy’s insistence that he’s NOT gay (like anyone cares) are fun to read.
 Ken’s having fun, and posting often, and I predict that he’ll draw readers from around the world to “Offstage with Ken Stein.”
 Check it out.

-Made June 20, 2007 at 7:34 pm
+June 20th, 2007 at 7:34 pm

 Brenda, thanks for letting us know that Ken’s new blog has launched.
 I’ll have to check it out!

-Made June 20, 2007 at 8:14 pm
+June 20th, 2007 at 8:14 pm

 ‘Writing on the wall…’ is really interesting.
 Gives you a glimpse backstage.

-Made June 21, 2007 at 12:58 pm
+June 21st, 2007 at 12:58 pm

 Thank you for bringing Ken’s blog to our attention.
 I’ve checked it out and it is great.
 I love having culture in our city.

-Made July 2, 2007 at 12:07 pm
+July 2nd, 2007 at 12:07 pm

 all age groups will find Altar Boyz enjoyable